TCP Professional HO Scale Race Car Parts 1971-1974?

 day.

 All TCP pans were available RTR on a new chassis or your own chassis with work done by the company.
-Note that TCP literature notes both a 030 size and an 032 size.
+Note that TCP literature notes an 025 size, an 030 size and an 032 size.
 Insulating the pan from the pick ups was a key installation step (most used scotch tape).
 Failure to properly do so led to smoke in any number of places....

 Mounting instructions for the TCP Open Class Pan on the Aurora AFX